 The electric guitar is made up of so many different parts.
-Every part of the guitar effects the tone in one way or another.
+Every part of the guitar affects the tone in one way or another.
 But what makes it sound good?

 Well…good is certainly a relative term.
 I listen to plenty of famous guitarists and I wonder what made them choose that sound.
 Likewise, I listen to some guitarists and wonder how they could make it sound so sweet.

-Good and bad is going to change depending on the player, and it has always been that way.
+Good and bad are going to change depending on the player, and it has always been that way.
 So what is good?

 Well, that is totally up to the player since tone is so subjective.
 What I think sounds awesome may sound terrible to you.
 However, there are a few things that can affect the tone of your guitar, and that is what we are going to look at today.

 #1 The Pickups